About me

 LATEST NEWS

-Latest paper describing our YOLO-CIANNA-3D source detection method and its application to the SKAO SDC2 HI hyperspectral cube has been submitted to A&A (Cornu et al. 2025), see the preprint at => arXiv:2509.12082
+[January 2026] Latest paper describing our YOLO-CIANNA-3D source detection method and its application to the SKAO SDC2 HI hyperspectral cube has been accepted to A&A (Cornu et al. 2026), A&A forthcoming, arXiv:2509.12082

 The DOTSS-21 team (led by Florent Mertens), with 10 out of 24 members from the French community, including several former members of the MINERVA team, recently obtained first place in the SKAO SDC3a.